Sinf-e-Aahan: Episodes 11 – 15

-The LCs go for their first assessment – the marching & saluting test.
+The LCs go for their first assessment – the marching and saluting test.
 All LCs pass the test except Mahjabeen.
 All successful LCs are permitted to go home for the mid-term break after the assessment.
 Rabia asks the platoon commander for permission to take LC Nathmy home with her to Islamabad during the mid-term break.
 As Nathmy is an overseas cadet, prior approval is required from the Sri Lankan embassy, after which Nathmy is allowed to exit the grounds of PMA.
 Gladly, the Sri Lankan Embassy agree to allow Nathmy to leave the PMA grounds during vacations.
 Mahjabeen is heartbroken at her failure to perform and is determined to pass in the next attempt.
-As Pariwesh goes home, she and Jamal see the landlord awaiting his son, only to find out that GC Subuk has failed his marching & saluting test.
-Pariwesh request the landlord to return her father’s land if she pays the mortgage from her salary.
-The landlord says nothing but is surprised at Pariwesh’s sense of dignity & integrity, which he really admires.
+As Pariwesh goes home, she and Jamal see the landlord awaiting his son, only to find out that GC Subuk has failed his marching and saluting test.
+Pariwesh request the landlord to return her father's land if she pays the mortgage from her salary.
+The landlord says nothing but is surprised at Pariwesh's sense of dignity and integrity, which he really admires.
 Shaista is picked up by her cousin and fiancé Kaamil to whom she requests to release her from her engagement commitment in return for the love he has for her, so that she can concentrate wholeheartedly on her Army career.